teresaibarra/groover/README.md

 ## Running Locally
 To run this locally, first `pip install flask_wtf`, then `cd` into your project directory and  run `virtualenv venv` (you only have to do this once per install), `source venv/bin/activate`, and `pip install -r requirements.txt`.

-You should set your environment variables and API keys in `.env`.
+You should set your environment variables and API keys in `.env`. `.env` should also include 'FLASK_APP = groover.py'.
+You will need API keys for MUSIX_API_KEY, SPOTIFY_CLIENT_ID, and SPOTIFY_CLIENT_SECRET.

 When you're ready, run `flask run`.

 Go to your browser and enter the address `http://127.0.0.1:5000/`.